This Easy Cream of Asparagus Soup is the perfect spring soup full of fresh and vibrant flavours! It’s a healthy option for lunch or dinner.

 - Chicken broth – vegetable broth or vegetable stock would be the next best thing.

-- Parmesan cheese – nutritional yeast would work if you don’t have parmesan.
+- Parmesan cheese – nutritional yeast would work if you donโt have parmesan.

-- Heavy cream – you can use whole milk or almond milk but the soup won’t be as creamy.
+- Heavy cream – you can use whole milk or almond milk but the soup wonโt be as creamy.

 How to make cream of asparagus soup

-Step 1: Sauté the veggies.
+Step 1: Sautรฉ the veggies.

-Step 2: Add the rest of the ingredients.
+Step 2: Add other ingredients.

 Step 3: Stir in the parmesan and cream.

-Remove lid, then stir in parmesan cheese and heavy cream.
+Add the parmesan cheese and heavy cream.

-Step 4: Blend the soup.
+Step 4: Purรฉe soup.

-Blend with an immersion blender or wait until soup has cooled slightly and blend in a blender.
+Blend with an immersion blender or blender.

 Step 5: Rewarm soup.